Improving your cashflow

 How to get paid quicker

-- Give your customers an incentive to pay early, and charge a penalty if they pay late
+- Give an incentive to pay early, and charge a penalty to late payers

-Don't be reluctant to chase late payers.
-Unless they have a query, your should expect payment by the due date
+- Don’t be reluctant to chase late payers.
+Unless there’s a problem you should expect payment by the due date

 Once you’re established and have built up a track record, you can speed up the payment of your invoices by using a invoice factoring or invoice discounting service.
 For a fee (usually percentage of the value) they’ll pay your invoice immediately and take over the chasing and collection of your invoices.

-Check invoice payment dates that coincide with public holidays or during the summer months.
-Adjust 'payment due by' dates if necessary and contact customers to check they'll be able to meet the deadline date.
+Adjust ‘payment due by’ dates to allow for public and religious holidays or traditonal holiday periods such as August and December.
+Contact your customers to check they’ll be able to meet the deadline date.
 The last thing you need is a large outstanding invoice and the only person who can approve payment is away for 2 weeks!